List of EastEnders characters introduced in 2012: Trish Barnes

-In 2017, Trish visits Denise Fox (Diane Parish), who is planning to have her baby adopted when it is born.
+Five years later, Trish visits Denise Fox (Diane Parish), who is planning to have her baby adopted when it is born.
 She tells Trish that she does not want to spend any time with the baby.
 Trish visits Denise to inform her about how her son is doing with his potential adoptive parents.
 Trish and Denise both sign the paperwork for the adoption and Trish gives Denise a letter from the adoptive family, who have named the child Raymond.

 Development

 Churchard's official credits list her as having filmed a 10-episode recurring role in EastEnders, the first episode being on 18 September 2012.
 Speaking of the storyline involving Trish, Harold told Inside Soap that when Trish arrives at Lola's house, "everything goes wrong at once", and explained that "Trish isn't given a good impression of Lola as a mother, and Lola isn't impressed when she sees her taking pages of notes".
 Lola is not happy about Trish getting involved in her life with daughter Lexi.
 All About Soap described Trish as the "bossy new social worker".